Russia's Putin predicts global 'chaos' if West hits Syria again

 "The American (military) knows well that going towards a wide confrontation and a big operation against the regime and the army and the allied forces in Syria could not end, and any such confrontation would inflame the entire region," Nasrallah said.

-France, the United States and Britain circulated a draft resolution to U.N.
-Security Council late on Saturday that aims to establish a new independent inquiry into who is to responsible for chemical weapons attacks in Syria.
+France, the United States and Britain circulated a draft resolution to the U.N.
+Security Council late on Saturday that aims to establish an independent inquiry into who is responsible for chemical weapons attacks in Syria.
 The mechanism would look at cases where the OPCW fact-finding mission has established chemical weapons were used or likely used.

 Diplomats said negotiations on the draft resolution would begin on Monday and it was not immediately clear when the United States, France and Britain wanted to put it to a vote.

-(Reporting by Elizabeth Piper and Tom Perry; Additional reporting by Susan Cornwell and Joel Schectman in Washington; Michelle Nichols in New York; Samia Nakhoul, Tom Perry, Laila Bassam, Ellen Francis and Angus McDowall in Beirut; Kinda Makieh in Barzeh; Michael Holden and Guy Faulconbridge in London; and Jean-Baptiste Vey, Geert de Clercq and Matthias Blamont in Paris; Andrey Ostroukh and Jack Stubbs in Moscow; Alison Bevege in Sydney; Writing by Richard Cowan; Editing by Caren Bohan and Nick Zieminski)
+(Reporting by Jack Stubbs in Moscow and Laila Bassam in Beirut; Additional reporting by Jeff Mason, Susan Cornwell and Joel Schectman in Washington, Michelle Nichols in New York, Samia Nakhoul, Tom Perry, Laila Bassam, Ellen Francis and Angus McDowall in Beirut, Kinda Makieh in Barzeh, Syria, Elizabeth Piper, Michael Holden and Guy Faulconbridge in London, Laurence Frost, Michel Rose and Ingrid Melander in Paris, Andrey Ostroukh in Moscow, Alison Bevege in Sydney; Writing by Richard Cowan; Editing by Nick; Zieminski and Peter Cooney)